Neo-50/social-democracy-network/README.md

 - 💬 Comment threads with nested replies and moderation
 - 🔼 Reaction system for comments and news articles with unicode and custom emojis
 - ☠️ TwitterX archiving tool: https://social-democracy.net/archive-x
-- 🧑 User registration/login system with admin tools
+- 🧑 User accounts with email verification and session-based authentication
+- 🛡️ Admin tools
 - 🧠 Clean, responsive layout styled with custom CSS
 - 🔒 Secure password hashing and session handling